Saturday, April 26, 2025

 Thursday, April 3, 2025

-Echos of History Betrayed
+Echoes of History Betrayed

 BOIKIE TLHAPI - Echoes of History Betrayed

-Boikie Ramatua Tlhapi was an anti-apartheid activist affiliated with the Pan-Africanist Congress (PAC), born in Ikageng, township outside Potchefstroom.
+Boikie Ramatua Tlhapi was an anti-apartheid activist affiliated with the Pan-Africanist Congress (PAC), born in Ikageng, a township outside Potchefstroom.
 His short and eventful life ended in Office Number 12, at the Stilfontein Police Station.
 The circumstances of his death as told by witnesses, Mr. George Mbathu and Mr. George Mogoejane, spell of a harrowing tale of torture and brutal force that saw his heart pierced by his broken ribs.

 “Majestic”, as he was fondly known by his comrades, was arrested at roadblock outside of Orkney, and taken to the Stilfontein Police Station, together with a group of activists who were on their way to a night vigil in Jouberton, for another activist who was shot by the Special Branch Police.